 Part VI: Business Retention & Expansion Program

-The City of Lexington, Dawson Area Development and the Nebraska Department of Economic Development schedule monthly visits to existing businesses in Lexington.
-Typically in one day, five to six businesses are visited.
+The City of Lexington, in cooperation with Dawson Area Development, intend to schedule monthly visits to existing businesses in Lexington.
+Typically, in one day, five to six businesses can be visited.
 A majority of the businesses have completed the entire Synchronist survey in the past, therefore the business visits center around current trends in the industry, barriers to growth, workforce needs, and condition of facilities including infrastructure.
-Dawson Area Development Board of Directors determines which industry sector will be targeted for visits and then all businesses within that NAICS code are targeted for that month in each community.

-In this past year the following industries were targeted for visits; Health Care; Construction, Housing, Tourism; Food Processors/Distributors; Downtown Businesses less than one year old.
-DAD targets an industry sector approximately every other month in order to give staff time for follow-up visits and research of issues from the BRE visits.
-In 2016 the targets for BRE visits will be advanced manufacturing, retail, value added agriculture, feed lots, transportation/logistics, and businesses with owners close to retirement.
+With the challenges experienced in 2020, regular meetings were suspended.
+However, in the prior year the following industries were targeted for visits; Health Care; Construction, Housing, Tourism; Food Processors/Distributors; Downtown Businesses.
+The City targets an industry sector approximately every other month in order to give staff time for follow-up visits and research of issues from the BRE visits.
+In 2021 the targets for BRE visits will be large manufacturing, retail, value added agriculture, and transportation/logistics.
 The information is used to identify trends within a given industry, issues businesses or industries are having in conducting business, future plans, and needs of the company.
 This information is used to assess the business climate, create programs, determine training, include in annual reports and/or reports to legislative offices or state agencies.
-Depending on the follow-up needed, either Joe Pepplitsch, City Manager, Jen Wolf, DAD or previously Kelly Gewecke, NDED would complete the follow-up.
+Joe Pepplitsch, City Manager, will complete the follow-up.
 In the past twelve months the following visits were made:

 Downey Drilling

-Tyson
+Tyson Fresh Meats

 Master Hand Milling

-Busy Bones Butcher (new business in Darr)
+Orscheln Farm & Home

 T.L.
-Sund
+Sund Constructors

-Volvo
+Volvo Trucks of Lexington

-Mac’s Creek
+Mac’s Creek Winery and Brewery

 Orthman Manufacturing

-Fastenaal Tools
+Fastenal Tools

 Anytime Fitness

-Cornhusker Energy
+Chief Ethanol Fuels

 Darling International